-- 1. Absence due to illness. - 2.
-Absence due to professional medical, dental, optometry, or chiropractic service. - 3.
-Absence due to attendance at a funeral for a member of immediate family (mother, father, grandmother, grandfather, or siblings). - 4.
-Absence due to justifiable personal reasons (appearance in court, observance of a religious holiday or ceremony) - 5.
+- 3. Absence due to attendance at a funeral for a member of immediate family (mother, father, grandmother, grandfather, or siblings). - 4.
+Absence due to justifiable personal reasons (e.g., a court appearance, a religious holiday or ceremony). - 5.
 Absence due to quarantine.